sankalprane/Wumpus-World-Simulator/README.md

-# Getting Started with Create React App
+# Wumpus World Simulator

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was build to practise building different AI agents to score the maximum possible points

 ## Available Scripts